shancock-va/docker-stacks/google-cloud-notebook/README.md

 # Google Cloud Notebook

-This docker container set's up what you need in order to run a Jupyter Notebook as a docker container that works well with Google Cloud.
+This docker container sets up what you need in order to run a Jupyter Notebook as a docker container that works well with Google Cloud.

 ## Get Started

+### Download Docker
+[Download and install docker](https://docs.docker.com/docker-for-mac/install/) if you don't have it.

 ### Checkout Docker Stacks
 Checkout the parent repo that you are already looking in (https://github.com/shancock-va/docker-stacks).